kubernetes/community/events/elections/2021/README.md

 does not count towards the final count.

-[Eligible voters] may endorse candidates of their choosing by replying to the candidate's nomination email saying something like "I endorse this nominee, and I work for <COMPANY>" or "+1".
-Please specify your github ID, state that you are in voters.md, and include your employer's name so that we see can which candidates have sufficient endorsements.
+[Eligible voters] may endorse candidates of their choosing by replying to the candidate's nomination **issue** saying something like "I endorse this nominee, and I work for <COMPANY>" or "+1".
+Please state that you are in voters.md, and include your employer's name so that we see can which candidates have sufficient endorsements.

+Note that **only endorsements on the GitHub issue will be considered**.
+Endorsements on the nomination email will NOT be considered.

-When a candidate has reached the necessary three endorsements, one of the Election Officers will announce that on the email thread.
-After that, please do not endorse the candidate further.
+When a candidate has reached the necessary three endorsements, one of the Election Officers will announce that on the GitHub issue.

 **Running**

 Eligible candidates can submit a pull request with a biography in this directory with their platform and intent to run.
 This statement is **limited to 300 words** and must follow the format of `firstnamelastname.md`.
+The word limit applies to the source markdown file and the [`hack/verify-steering-election.sh`] script can be used to check the word count.

 Please refer to the [2020 candidate bios] for examples.
 Biography statements are optional.

 Missed deadlines by the candidates will be addressed by steering on a per case basis to determine eligibility.